Keirann/FastRepoCreator/README.md

 This Project contains a script createRepo.sh which is a command line tool to instantiate a new git Repository on local as well on
 Github at a single go!

-Usage : sudo bash createRepo.sh 'Git_UserName''Repository name'
+Usage :  bash createRepo.sh 'Git_UserName''Repository name'